rode/proto/README.md

 To add a new `protoc` plugin, add it under the `plugins` list in `buf.gen.yaml`.
 Use the name without the `protoc-gen` prefix, e.g., `grpc-gateway` instead of `protoc-gen-grpc-gateway`.

+### Add an External Protobuf Dependency

+1. Find the dependency in the [Buf Schema Registry](https://buf.build/explore)
+1. Add it under the `dep` list in `buf.yaml`
+1. Run `buf mod update` to update the `buf.lock` file

+Note that the commit sha in `buf.lock` corresponds to the registry's own Git mirror and not the source repository.